istvano/ubuntu-dev-machine-setup/README.md

 - **Ubuntu 24.04 LTS (Noble Numbat)**
 - **Linux Mint 22 (Wilma)**

 For other versions of Ubuntu, change to the other branches of this git repo.
-Other versions include Ubuntu 18.04 LTS, 20.04 LTS, 22.04 LTS.

 ![bullet-train-zsh-theme](.images/screenshot-bullet-train.png)